aragami-xd/uno/PROJECT_LOG.md

 some basic knowledge of how the game is like

 5. Bots
-My initial plan is to create 3 advanced bots, predicting players' card and strategy, assenssing it's own hand's strength to choose the best playstyle
+My initial plan is to create 3 advanced bots, predicting players' card and strategy, assessing it's own hand's strength to choose the best playstyle
 However, the plan was too ambitious to be true, at least for now.
 Mostly it's about time constraints, if I've had more time (i.e. summer break), I might have created a bot like that.
 Though again, it's way too ambitious, technical side.
 I'm no Redstone or Google engineer.
 I'm only me.
 I'd probably have to take a course in artificial intelligent or algorithm design first (the latter one is what i'm taking this sem.
 Wish me luck bois)
 So that's why i'm ended up settle for a stupid bot: it always play the first card it can play, try to stack whenever it can, and so on.
 Yeah, not much.
 I may change the bot in the future and make it play the first card that force the color of the current card to be it's strongest color